Generalization Bounds via Information Density and Conditional Information Density: Preliminaries

-\paragraph*{Useful Results}Many previous studies have used the data-processing inequality as a tool for deriving generalization bounds~\cite{bassily18-02a,esposito19-12a}.
+\paragraph*{Useful Results}Many previous studies have used the data-processing inequality as a tool for deriving generalization bounds~\cite{PA-bassily18-02a,PA-esposito19-12a}.
 In binary hypothesis testing, it is known that the data-processing inequality only provides weak converse bounds on the region of achievable error rates.
-To get strong converse bounds, one relies on the following lemma instead~\cite[Lem.~12.2]{polyanskiy19-a}. \begin{lem}[Strong Converse Lemma] Let~$P$ and~$Q$ be probability distributions on some common space~$\mathcal{X}$ such that~$P$ is absolutely continuous with respect to~$Q$, and let~$\setE\in \mathcal{X}$ be a measurable set.
-Then, for all~$\gamma\in\reals$,
+To get strong converse bounds, one relies on the following lemma instead~\cite[Lem.~12.2]{PA-polyanskiy19-a}. \begin{lem}[Strong Converse Lemma] Let $P$ and $Q$ be probability distributions on some common space $\mathcal{X}$ such that $P$ is absolutely continuous with respect to $Q$, and let $\setE\in \mathcal{X}$ be a measurable set.
+Then, for all $\gamma\in\reals$,

-\end{lem} In Section~\ref{sec:uncond_sd_strong_conv} and Section~\ref{sec:cond_sd_strong_conv}, we will show how to use this result to derive generalization bounds.
+\end{lem} In Section~\ref{sec-a:uncond_sd_strong_conv} and Section~\ref{sec-a:cond_sd_strong_conv}, we will show how to use this result to derive generalization bounds.

-We will also make repeated use of the following result, due to Hoeffding~\cite[Prop.~2.5]{wainwright19-a}. \begin{lem}[Hoeffding's Inequality] Let~$X\distas P_X$ be a~$\sigma$-sub-Gaussian random variable, i.e., a random variable satisfying the following inequality for all~$\lambda\in\reals$:
+We will also make repeated use of the following concentration results for sub-Gaussian random variables. \begin{lem}[Sub-Gaussian concentration] Let $X\distas P_X$ be a $\sigma$-sub-Gaussian random variable, i.e., a random variable satisfying the following inequality for all $\lambda\in\reals$:~\cite[Prop.~2.5]{PA-wainwright19-a}

-Then, for all~$\epsilon>0$,
+Then, for all $\epsilon>0$,